CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 1. Install the spark plug carefully, by hand, to avoid cross-threading.

-2. After the spark plug seats, tighten with a spark plug wrench to cut the water.
+2. After the spark plug seats, tighten with a spark plug wrench to cut the washer.

-If reinstalling the used spark plug, tighten 1/8 - 1/4 turn after the spare seats.
+If reinstalling the used spark plug, tighten 1/8 - 1/4 turn after the spark plug seats.

-If installing a new spark plug, tighten 1/2 turn after the spark plug s
+If installing a new spark plug, tighten 1/2 turn after the spark plug seats.

 NOTICE